Difficult Bible Quiz about the Bible Persons.

 a.
 Job.

-Job initially listened to his friends instead of God, which led to further complications in solving his problems.
+Initially, Job listened to his friends instead of God, which led to further complications in solving his problems.

 -